anoopctkm/machine-learning/projects/capstone/report.md

     - how similarity is computed
     - the value of `k`
     - how to combine ratings to produce an estimate
 2. An issue with the content-based filtering only is the sparsity of the data.
-For example, what if the user has only rated movies that are very dissimilar to `m`?
-To solve this, collaborative filtering can be used to estiamte missing data within rated movies.
+For example, what if the user has only rated movies that are *dissimilar* to `m`?
+To solve this, collaborative filtering can be used to estimate missing data within rated movies.
 These estimates, in turn, can be used by the content-based filtering appraoch described above.
 Combined, this approach is a hybrid recommender system.
 One of the most successful collaborative filtering algorithms for estimating sparse rating data in **non-negative matrix factorisation**.
 This approach attempts to factorise the user-by-movie rating matrix into two smaller matrices which can be multipled together to reproduce the original matrix.
-In this way, the smaller matrices can be estimated by ignoring missing values and then, when multipled back together, produce estiamtes in missing cells.
+In this way, the smaller matrices can be estimated by ignoring missing values and then, when multipled back together, produce estimates in missing cells.
 The major consideration for this algorithm:
     - How many latent factors to factorise, `p`.
 That is, if the main matrix is of dimensions  `m x n`, then the two smaller matrices will be of dimensions `m x p` and `p x n`.

 ### Benchmark

 As a benchmark, the estimated rating of a new movie by a given user will be calculated as the mean of all of the user's existing ratings.
-This estimate represents the typical rating assigned by a user to movies, and therefore serves as an appropriate benchmark.
+This estimate represents the typical rating assigned by a user to movies, and therefore serves as an appropriate and challenging benchmark.
 The Figure below demonstrates this benchmark approach for a new movie and existing ratings:

 ![benchmark](https://github.com/drsimonj/machine-learning/blob/master/projects/capstone/imgs/benchmark.png?raw=true)

 The performance of this benchmark approach was established using the user-by-movie-ratings matrix via a leave-one-out cross validation.
 That is, for each movie (column) in the matrix, user-wise (row-wise) means were computed for all other available ratings as estimates of users' ratings for that movie.
-Once the entire matrix was reconstructed via this approach, RMSE (see [Metrics](#metrics])) was calcualted for all known ratings.
+Once the entire matrix was reconstructed via this approach, the RMSE (see [Metrics](#metrics])) was calculated for all known ratings.

 **The RMSE for the benchmark model was 0.9396**

 ## III.
 Methodology

 ### Data Preprocessing

+This section outlines the data preprocessing steps conducted on both data sets.
+The major steps taken in each are described in more detail above.

 The following preprocessing steps were done for the **IMDB data set**: